 The range and mileage of business moral problems reflect the reflection of degrees that are considered as discrimination with non-economic social values.
 Therefore, it is necessary to use CSR for business to create a healthy environment for the organization.

-Long term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole.
+The long-term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole.

 Examples of Ethical Behaviors in The Workplace:

-- Obey The Company’s Rules & Regulation
+- Obey The Company’s Rules & Regulations

 - Communicate Effectively

 - Take Responsibility

 - Be Accountable

 - Respect Your Colleagues

 - Motivate others